-Information for newly registered postgraduate researchers
+Resources for newly registered postgraduate researchers

 At the University of Bristol, you are part of a thriving and vibrant community of over 3,000 postgraduate researchers.
 All our postgraduate researchers are automatically a part of the Bristol Doctoral College.
 Find out how we can support you as you settle into research life and our wonderful city.

-For all the nuts and bolts around registration, be sure you follow the information outlined in the New Students pages.
+For all the nuts and bolts around registration, be sure you follow the information outlined in the University's New Students pages.

 Not registered yet?
 Questions about getting yourself set up on basic systems, or into your accommodation?
 Check out the New Students checklist for a rundown of everything you need to get done and where you need to go.

 Looking for advice from a PGR perspective?
 Visit the BDC blog to read six tips from current and recently graduated research students.